wp-plugins/conveythis-language-translation-plugin/readme.txt

 1. Upload conveythis-language-translation-plugin to the /wp-content/plugins/ directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. If you have registered an account at [ConveyThis](http://www.conveythis.com/ "free translation"), you can enter your username to track your statistics.
-To do this, open conveythis.php change the line "var $conveythis_username = 'wordpress';" to include your username. ex.
+1. If you have registered an account at [ConveyThis](http://www.conveythis.com/login.php "free translation"), you can enter your username to track statistics.
+To do this, open conveythis.php and change the line "var $conveythis_username = 'wordpress';" to include your username. ex.
 "var $conveythis_username = 'username_goes_here';"
-1. Also, if your language is not in English, you must change the line "var $conveythis_source = 'English';" to the language your page is in.
+1. Also, if your website is not in English, you must change the line "var $conveythis_source = 'English';" to the correct language.
 ex: for a Spanish page, change the line to "var $conveythis_username = 'Spanish';" Available languages include:

-"Arabic"
+* Arabic
-"Brazilian Portuguese"
+* Brazilian Portuguese
-"Bulgarian"
+* Bulgarian
-"Chinese"
+* Chinese
-"Chinese-simp"
+* Chinese-simp
-"Chinese-trad"
+* Chinese-trad
-"Croatian"
+* Croatian
-"Czech"
+* Czech
-"Danish"
+* Danish
-"Dutch"
+* Dutch
-"English"
+* English
-"Finnish"
+* Finnish
-"French"
+* French
-"German"
+* German
-"Greek"
+* Greek
-"Hindi"
+* Hindi
-"Hungarian"
+* Hungarian
-"Icelandic"
+* Icelandic
-"Italian"
+* Italian
-"Japanese"
+* Japanese
-"Korean"
+* Korean
-"Norwegian"
+* Norwegian
-"Polish"
+* Polish
-"Portuguese"
+* Portuguese
-"Romanian"
+* Romanian
-"Russian"
+* Russian
-"Serbian"
+* Serbian
-"Slovenian"
+* Slovenian
-"Spanish"
+* Spanish
-"Swedish"
+* Swedish
-"Welsh"
+* Welsh

 == Frequently Asked Questions ==